LucasTran-tq/eth_token_transfer/README.md

 ## Video Demo
-You can have a look ETH Bank application through [the video](https://www.youtube.com/watch?v=8hd0OkbUlQs).
+You can have a look ETH application through [the video](https://www.youtube.com/watch?v=8hd0OkbUlQs).

 ![demo](client/images/demo.jpg)

 ## Technologies Used
-ETH-DBank application use the following technologies, frameworks and development techniques:
+ETH application use the following technologies, frameworks and development techniques:

 Ethereum Smart Contracts and Solidity
 - Hardhat